World's End Murders: Background

 On the night of 15 October 1977, Christine Eadie and Helen Scott, both seventeen, were seen leaving The World's End pub, located at High Street on the Royal Mile, at closing time.
-The following day, Eadie's naked body was discovered in Gosford Bay, East Lothian, by hillwalkers.
+The following day, Eadie's naked body was discovered in Gosford Bay, East Lothian, by a couple walking in the dunes.
 Scott's body was found unclothed six miles away from Eadie's, in a corn-stubble field.
 Both girls had been beaten, gagged, tied up, raped and strangled.
 No attempt had been made to conceal their bodies.

 In late 1977, Lothian and Borders Police conducted a high-profile criminal investigation, collating a list of over 500 suspects and taking over 13,000 statements from members of the public.
 Despite their efforts, they were unable to identify a culprit.
 The case commanded widespread attention in the Scottish media at the time, and a photo-booth picture of the two girls was used by police in their appeals for information.

 At the time, the media reported that several witnesses had told police they had seen Helen Scott and Christine Eadie sitting near the public telephone in the bar, talking with two men.
 Neither of these men were traced or have presented themselves to the police.
 Speculation that the killings had been the work of two men was heightened when it was revealed that the knots used to tie the girls' hands behind their backs were of different types.

 In May 1978, Lothian and Borders Police announced that they were scaling down the investigation.